PrabhuKandel/LARAVEL_CRUD/README.md

-# Laravel CRUD Project
+# Product Management System

 This project is a simple web application developed using Laravel and MySQL, implementing CRUD (Create, Read, Update, Delete) functionality for managing products.
-Users can add, edit, delete, and view products through a user-friendly interface.
+It includes multi-authentication for users and admins, where admins have additional privileges like deleting users and products.

 ## Features

--   **Create**: Allows users to add new products with details such as name,image, description, price, etc.
+-   **Create**: Allows users to add new products with details such as name, image, description, price, etc.
 -   **Read**: Provides a view to display all existing products with their respective details.
 -   **Update**: Enables users to edit the details of existing products.
 -   **Delete**: Allows users to remove products from the system.
+Admins can also delete users and products.

 ## Technologies Used